Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): Add the @ in front of the path for cross platform support
 - BUGFIX (Patrick): The text is unreadable in the text edit box if you choose a small font size.
 - BUGFIX (Alban): The style of the text (bold, italic, etc...) were not used on the map
+- BUGFIX (Alban): Shortcut conflict between the standard shortcut and the customizable shortcuts (like CTRL+S and S)

 Bug fixed in 1.3.0.0:
 - NEW FEATURE (Alban): The LDraw 4.5V rail are now fully supported thanks to the new LDRAW parts created recently